chinibi/wc-step-by-step-ordering-free/readme.txt

   credit that will be applied when it's added to the cart.
 You can set it in the product general settings.
   [Example](http://stepbystepsys.com/wp-content/uploads/2017/06/package-product-custom-fields.png)
-4. When you're done creating packages, go back to the package settings page and drag packages from the Available Packages column to Your Active Packages column to build the Choose Package page.
+4. When you're done creating packages, go back to the Package Settings page and drag packages from the Available Packages column to Your Active Packages column to build the Choose Package page.
 You can rearrange packages in the Your Active Packages column to change the order they're displayed.